oVirt/ovirt-vdsmfake/README.md

 set.

 ### Work with SSl (as the default installation)
-# in general the following action will generate certs to vdsmfake.
+- In general the following action will generate certs to vdsmfake.
-# Make sure you do this in a protected directory, as the key should be
+- Make sure you do this in a protected directory, as the key should be in vdsm.

-# run the following sh script in vdsmfake machine.
+#### run the following sh script in vdsmfake machine.
 ```
 cer_req_name="vdsmfake"